 “But if you attempt to define the liberty of the Press, and ascertain what cases shall fall within that privilege, during the course of centuries, where will you begin?
 Or rather, where will you end?
 Here, Gentlemen, you will be puzzled.
 Some publications certainly may be a breach of civil law. . . .
 Admit that principle; and unless you can define precisely the cases, which Are, and are not a breach of law, you have no right to say, the liberty of The Press shall not be restrained; for such a license would warrant any breach of law.
 Rather than hazard such an abuse of privilege, is it not better to leave the right altogether with your rulers and your posterity?”
 (Bailyn I, 556).

-Webster was a Federalist and supported the Alien and Sedition Acts
+Webster was a Federalist, supported Alien and Sedition Acts

 Webster went on to become an ardent member of the Federalist Party.
 As such, he supported the Alien and Sedition Acts of 1798, the latter of which made it a federal crime to print libelous criticism of governmental officials.
 Deeply disturbed by supporters of the French Revolution in the United States, Webster argued that “[t]he falsehoods and calumny propagated by means of public papers have been the direct and principal means of all the civil dissensions which distract this country and have threatened it with civil war.”
 Webster appears to have helped persuade Secretary of State Timothy Pickering to launch prosecutions against leading critics of the government (Unger 1998: 232–233).